Laboma Beach, the reveller's preferred destination in Accra | Ghana News Agency

 As the sun began setting, a crowd of revellers was surging onto the beach to live the night.

-From afar, bright and dainty lights litter the beach as the sea turn dark with waves, rumbling, bidding some farewell and welcoming those wishing to spend the night away on this beautiful beach.
+From afar, bright and dainty lights litter the beach as the sea absolved the pitch dark night, flicking waves, rumbling, bidding some farewell and welcoming those wishing to spend the night away on this beautiful beach.

 GNA